About Virginia Western :: College Policies

 Policy Number: I-46

-Responsible Dept.: Dean of Student Services
+Responsible Dept.: Dean of Student Affairs

-Mental incapacity means that condition of a person existing at the time which prevents the person from understanding the nature or consequences of the sexual act involved (the who, what, when, where, why, and how) and about which the accused knew or should have known.
-This includes incapacitation through the use of drugs or alcohol.
-Intoxication is not the same as incapacitation.
+- Mental incapacity means that condition of a person existing at the time which prevents the person from understanding the nature or consequences of the sexual act involved (the who, what, when, where, why, and how) and about which the accused knew or should have known.
+This includes incapacitation by using drugs or alcohol.
+Intoxication is not synonymous with incapacitation.

-Physical helplessness means unconsciousness or any other condition existing at the time which otherwise rendered the person physically unable to communicate an unwillingness to act and about which the accused knew or should have known.
+- Physical helplessness means unconsciousness or any other condition existing at the time which otherwise rendered the person physically unable to communicate an unwillingness to act and about which the accused knew or should have known.
 Physical helplessness may be reached through the use of alcohol or drugs.